ilogico/h/README.md

 - Firefox always repaint
 - if we use a break point, the browser both Chromium and Firefox repaing
 - `Promise.resolve().then` is not enough for Chromium to repaint, we must use `requestAnimationFrame`
+### `useLayoutEffect` vs setting state during render
+- React does not appear to commit the changes to the DOM when setting state during render
+- but my implementation does, it treats them the same way as if they were done during `useLayouEffect`

+## Doubts
+- should refs be setup during render (current implementation) or during the layout effects phase?